pmq20/node-packer/ROADMAP.md

 ## v1.0.0

-- Collect dll's along with exe for C++ extensions
+- Statically link modules with C++ extensions with the exe
-- Benchmark and tweet cache size and block size
 - Compile web apps

 ## v2.0.0